jrheard/blog/python/tic-tac-toe.md

 (The idea for this project was taken from Al Sweigart's excellent book "Invent Your Own Computer Games With Python".)

-## First Steps

-Like in the demo video above, your program should start by asking the player if they want to be `X` or `O`, and then it should flip a coin to decide who goes first.
-You can figure this stuff out on your own, I won't explain it—if you have trouble figuring out how to randomly choose who goes first, try Googling around until you find an answer!

 ## Representing The Board

 A game of tic-tac-toe takes place on a 3x3 board.
 A space on the board is either empty, or it has an X in it, or it has an O in it.